 - 9.26 A player or club is allowed to file an official complaint to the tournament director.
 The complaint must be filed no longer than 24 hours after the game is over.

 - 10.1 The league will provide the in-game accounts for the duration of the whole league.
 The four first rounds will be played on the retail version, and the remaining rounds will be played with Live Event Build.

 The game mode is always FIFA Ultimate Team Friendly Seasons or the equivalent on Live Event Build and the following in-game rules apply for the matches:

 No training items are allowed.

 No loan players are allowed.

-FUT -> Online -> Friendly Seasons -> Choose player -> Play game -> Send Invite -> Press OK -> Choose right kit -> Start game.
+FUT -> Play -> Friendly Seasons -> Choose player -> Classic game -> Send Invite -> Press OK -> Choose right kit -> Start game.